esm-tools/pymorize/doc/quickstart.rst

 Setting up a task to pymorize
 -----------------------------

-At the heart of pymorize is the yaml configuration file.
-It gathers all the information it needs to perform tasks from the configuration file.
+At the heart of ``pymorize`` is the yaml configuration file. ``pymorize`` gathers all the information it needs to perform CMORization of your data from this file.

 The yaml file has 4 sections:
 - ``general`` global settings that are applicable to all the rules